 SSL and the IoT

-Why a VPN is Not Enough Encryption
+Why a VPN is not enough encryption

-With VPN software in place, you enjoy an encrypted internet connection that hides your browsing data from snoopers and allows you to lounge undetected behind a distant IP address that provides no clues to your real geographic location.
+With VPN software in place, you can enjoy an encrypted internet connection that hides your browsing data from snoopers.
+A VPN also allows you to lounge undetected behind a distant IP address that provides no clues to your real geographic location.
 Most popular VPN services today will do this quite well.

 There are also tools available that will reduce this footprint further.
-The open-source TLS Toolkit (formerly MatrixSSL) can be configured to a code footprint of only 66KB, and wolfSSL, a similar kit, promises a minimum footprint size of 20 – 100 KB.
+The open-source TLS Toolkit (formerly MatrixSSL) can be configured to a code footprint of only 66KB.
+And wolfSSL, a similar kit, promises a minimum footprint size of 20 – 100 KB.

 How to Secure IoT Devices with SSL